oracle-livelabs/oic/oic-gen3/common/intro-design-patterns/intro-to-design-patterns.md

-# Introduction to ERP Cloud Integration Design Patterns
+# Introduction to ERP Cloud Integration Design Patterns - Learning purpose only.
+No action needed

 ## Introduction